 The Telnet command show vpn cert displays the content of the device certificate in a LANCOM, including the entered Distinguished Names (DN) under "Subject".
-The Distinguished Names are displayed in reverse order here!
+The Distinguished Names are displayed in reverse order here until LCOS 6.00 and in the usual order as of LCOS 6.10!